stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.

 Avoid using INI or YAML formats for new projects.
 These formats are not completely consistent between systems.
-This means that they are more difficult to validate with software, and it is more likely that humans will add errors to configuration files that they edit.
-If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
-Avoid using [PyYAML](https://pypi.org/project/PyYAML/).
+YAML is particularly complex.
+It has many features, many parts of the syntax are optional, and systems sometimes extend the format with custom features.
+This means that YAML documents can be difficult to validate with software.
+Humans are also more likely to add errors to YAML configuration files that they edit.

+If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), and avoid using [PyYAML](https://pypi.org/project/PyYAML/).
 You should use version 1.2 of the YAML format, and PyYAML only supports YAML 1.1.

 ### Use JSON for Data Transfer and SQLite for Storage

 In most cases, you should use the JSON format for data that is transferred between applications, especially if the applications must communicate with HTTP.
 If you need to work with large amounts of data, use [Apache Parquet](https://parquet.apache.org/) or another specialized data format instead.
 All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON documents.
 Consider using [DuckDB](https://duckdb.org/) for querying or processing Parquet files and sets of JSON documents.

-Use SQLite to store sets of data that must be available for a long time.
-SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable](https://sqlite.org/lts.html).
+Use SQLite to store sets of data that must be available for a long time, such as [the data stores for applications](https://sqlite.org/appfileformat.html).
+SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for the long-term](https://sqlite.org/lts.html).
 All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/sqlite3.html) for SQLite.

 Avoid using CSV files for new projects.
-Systems can implement CSV in different ways, and CSV files that are edited by humans are very likely to contain formatting errors.
-Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using [DuckDB](https://duckdb.org/) instead, because it provides the best support for parsing CSV formats.
+Systems can implement CSV in different ways, which means that there are frequently issues when you move a CSV file from one system to another.
+CSV files that are edited by humans are also very likely to contain formatting errors.
+Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using [DuckDB](https://duckdb.org/) instead, because it provides CSV support that is [formally tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

 ### Only Use async Where It Makes Sense